Spanish design chosen for museum to house Afghanistan's treasures

 The United States has committed $5 million to the project that will be run by a Spanish architect and includes state-of-the-art security and climate control features that will keep artefacts safe while on display to the Afghan people.

-"They (young Afghans) are thirsting for knowledge about their past and this museum is beginning to address those desires," said Nancy Dupree, Director of the Afghanistan Center in Kabul University.
+"They (young Afghans) are thirsting for knowledge about their past and this museum is beginning to address those desires," said Nancy Dupree, Director of the Afghanistan Centre in Kabul University.

 Afghanistan's national museum was plundered and destroyed during a vicious civil war that raged in the early 1990s in the wake of the Soviet withdrawal.
 Thousands of works of art were deliberately destroyed by the Taliban in 2001.